pardamike/PHPExamples/README.md

 Some example PHP code

 #Folders
-Animal: shows inheritance, encapsulation, and single-responsibility.
+<b>Animal:</b> shows inheritance, encapsulation, and single-responsibility.
 See comments in code for full details.